Singapore Math

 MathFactLab

-Recently we are delighted to have also acquired access to MathFactLab for all Lower School students.
+We are delighted to continue to provide access to MathFactLab for all Lower School students.
 MathFactLab offers targeted practice with math facts with an emphasis on the same kinds of pictorial representations that students see during the school day and that will help them build strong number sense in addition to fostering automaticity with basic facts.
 Visit greatheartsirving.org/mathfactlab for more.

 More About MathFactLab